ggandor/lightspeed.nvim/README.md

 #### Setting keys to repeat the last lightspeed motion (s/x/f/t)

 That can be achieved easily with autocommands and expression mappings.
-See `h: lightspeed-custom-mappings`.
+See `:h lightspeed-custom-mappings`.

 #### Using the repeat keys for instant repeat only